1cbyc/aviation-safety-management-system/README.md

 ## Dir Mapping
 - `data/`: For the raw and processed data files.
 - `notebooks/`: Jupyter notebooks for exploratory data analysis.
+- `src/`: wrote the source code for data ingestion, preprocessing, analysis, visualization, and modeling.
+- `tests/`: Unit tests for the source code.